 Public schools in West Linn are part of the West Linn-Wilsonville Oregon School District.
 There are no schools in the Marylhurst neighborhood.
 West Linn is served by its own police department and by the Tualatin Valley Fire and Rescue Service District.
-The West Linn Public Library, which services Marylhurst, is located in the Bolton neighborhood.
+The West Linn Library of Clackamas County, which services Marylhurst, is located in the Bolton neighborhood.